kristiansyrjanen/billystat/README.md

 ![Alt Text](https://i.imgur.com/O1JsSZs.gif)

-## Actual training - Please note: at the time of writing, this section is still a work in progress.
+## Actual training
+***Please note: at the time of writing, this section is still a work in progress.
 Things may change and put simply, be completely wrong.
-We are still working out the best settings to yield the best results.
+We are still working out the best settings to yield the best results.***

-#### Also make sure have your labeling tool ready.
-We recommend Yolo_mark, it seems to be the best one out there by far.
+***Also make sure have your labeling tool ready.
+We recommend Yolo_mark, it seems to be the best one out there by far.***

 Let's start by copying and editing our config file: